Tommy-Long4358/CrimBot/README.md

-A Discord Bot made in Python.
+A Discord Bot made in Python with the discord.py library.